 The MALINA oceanographic expedition was conducted between 2009-07-30 and 2009-08-25 in the Mackenzie River and the Beaufort Sea systems (Fig. 1).
+Figure 2 shows an overview of the sea ice conditions that prevailed during the expedition.
+In Fig. 2A, a true color image from MODIS Terra reveals how the sea ice pack was fragmented toward the end of the expedition, specially near the 200 meters isobath (identified by the continuous red line).
+On the shelf, the sea ice concentration was higher at the beginning of the expedition.
+During the four weeks cruise, the ice concentration gradually decreased toward the north (Fig. 2B).

 The Mackenzie River Basin is the largest in northern Canada and covers an area of approximately 1 805 000 km2, which represents around 20% of the total land area of Canada (AbdulAziz2006).
-Between 1972 and 2016, the average monthly discharge (recorded at the Arctic Red River station) varied between 3296 and 23241 m3 s-1 (shaded area in Fig. 2A).
+Between 1972 and 2016, the average monthly discharge (recorded at the Arctic Red River station) varied between 3296 and 23241 m3 s-1 (shaded area in Fig. 3A).
 The period of maximum discharge usually occurs at the end of May with decreasing discharge until December, whereas the period of low and stable discharge extends between December and May.
-During the MALINA oceanographic cruise, the daily discharge varied between 12600 and 15100 m3 s-1 (red segment in Fig. 2A, see also Ehn2019).
+During the MALINA oceanographic cruise, the daily discharge varied between 12600 and 15100 m3 s-1 (red segment in Fig. 3A, see also Ehn2019).
 Draining a vast watershed, the Mackenzie River annually delivers on average 2100 Gg C yr−1 and 1400 Gg C yr−1 of particulate organic carbon (POC) and dissolved organic carbon (DOC), respectively, into the Arctic Ocean (Stein2004, Raymond2007).
-During the expedition conducted onboard the CCGS Amundsen, the air temperature recorded by the foredeck meteorological tower varied between -2 and 11 °C (Fig. 2B).
+During the expedition conducted onboard the CCGS Amundsen, the air temperature recorded by the foredeck meteorological tower varied between -2 and 11 °C (Fig. 3B).
 The average air temperature was 3 °C and usually remained above 0 °C.

 2.2 General sampling strategy

 The sampling was conducted over a network of sampling stations organized into seven transects identified with three digits: 100, 200, 300, 400, 500, 600 and 700 (Fig. 1A).
-Stations were sampled across the seven shelf–basin transects (south-north) to capture the meridional gradient between the estuary and the open ocean (except for transect 100 across the mouth of the Amundsen Gulf).
+Stations were sampled across these seven shelf–basin transects (south-north) to capture the meridional gradient between the estuary and the open ocean (except for transect 100 across the mouth of the Amundsen Gulf).
 Within each transect, station numbers were listed in descending order from south to north.
 Because our goal was to sample in open waters, the order in which the transects were visited depended on the ice cover.
-The shelf region was not ice-free before mid-August.
+On 2009-07-20, just before the mission, a relatively large portion of the shelf was still covered by sea ice (Fig. 2B).
+Soon after the beginning of the cruise, most of the shelf area was ice free .
 The bathymetry at the sampling stations varied between 2 and 1847 m (394 ± 512 m, mean ± standard deviation).
-The stations in the Beaufort Sea were sampled onboard the Canadian research icebreaker CCGS Amundsen.
+The stations located in the Beaufort Sea were sampled onboard the Canadian research icebreaker CCGS Amundsen.
 Biological, chemical and optical water column sampling was almost always restricted to the first 400 m of the water column during daytime.
 Deeper profiles for sampling the whole water column and bottom sediment were usually repeated during nighttime at the same stations.
 Sediment sampling for fauna and biogeochemistry was conducted at eight stations (110, 140, 235, 260, 345, 390, 680, 690).
 Two transects (600 and 300) were extended to very shallow waters on the shelf and sampled from either a zodiac or a barge (the bathymetry profiles are shown in Fig. 1B).
 In the context of this data paper, these two transects were chosen to present an overview of the principal variables measured during the MALINA campaign.
 A summary of the various sampling strategies is presented below.